 When confiscations were first considered, books were not singled out.
 It was only in the aftermath of the first seizure edicts of November 1789 that clerical appropriations made books and libraries conspicuous.
 Within days, on 14 November 1789, another decree ordered all monasteries and convents to deposit their library catalogues with local administrations.
 This, however, appears not to have been obeyed, except by the canons of Sainte-Geneviève of Paris.
 Other edicts followed, ordering the municipalities on 20 March 1790, and then the districts one month later, to draw up inventories of 'nationalised' possessions.
 At first, all the seizures were conducted under formal procedures.
 A roomby-room search was recorded in a more or less detailed inventory, before the rooms were sealed.
 Corruption, however, was soon in evidence.
-To frustrate the commissioners, objects were removed before and after official visitations and various objects were falsely claimed as their belong-
+To frustrate the commissioners, objects were falsely claimed as their belong-